notle1706/aws_notes/CLF-C02.md

 * AWS CloudFormation - Manage Infrastructure as code
 * AWS CodePipeline - Automates CI/CD
 * AWS CodeDeploy - Automate code deployment to various compute services such as Amazon EC2 instances, on-premise servers and AWS Lambda functions
-* AWS DirectConnect - Create a dedicated network connection to AWS
+* AWS DirectConnect - Create a dedicated network connection to AWS bypasses public internet
 * AWS Cloudwatch - Monitoring system that can be used to collect and track metrics, logs and event from AWS resources.
 It supports setting alarms based on cost metrics
 * AWS Knowledge Center - provides answers to FAQ about security
 * AWS Chatbot - interactive service that allows you to receive and respond to notification alerts within messaging platforms like slack and amazon chime